karlvlam/gdcopy/README.md

-Gdcopy2
+gdcopy
 ======
-Gdcopy is a mini project for copying the folder and file to different folder on Google Drive, and this project is it's version 2.
+gdcopy is a mini project for copying the folders and files for ownership transfer on Google Drive,

 ***
 Installation